talbergs/zsharp/readme.md

 Design:
 - [Zellij](https://zellij.dev/) is used as UI, learn it's bindings for better user experience.
 - Main file is `layout_template.nix` - it describes the view of processes.
-- A process ussually is `nix-shell` command with interactive prompt.
+- A process usually is `nix-shell` command with interactive prompt.

 Conventions:
 - Folder name is used as default for db name.
-- In project root this application maintains `./zsharp` folder where artifacts will be organized.
+- Artifacts are persisted in directory `$HOME/.cache/zsharp/`.

 Usage:
 - system has a single dependency - [nix](https://nixos.org/download/)